parkverdict

 Santa Fe National Historic Trail

-The Santa Fe National Historic Trail is less a single destination than a 900-mile argument for slowing down across five states.
+The Santa Fe National Historic Trail is not a single park you drive to on a Saturday morning.

-tan-colored pueblo Indian ruins with blue sky and three people 57WORTH IT NPS
+tan-colored pueblo Indian ruins with blue sky and three people 57GOOD RANGE NPS

 National Historic Trail · NM